mbroz2/quarkus-workshop-langchain4j/docs/docs/index.md

-# Lab 2640 and 2641 - Quarkus AI workshops at IBM TechXChange 2025

 Welcome to the Lab 2640 and 2641 for Java AI Workshop!
 This workshop is designed to help you get started with AI-Infused applications using Quarkus and LangChain4j.
 You are going to learn about: